brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 2/Ephesians 2 12 bht.md

 # Ephesians 2:12 Commentary Help Text

 ## BHT:
-Despite being constantly under the instruction that reminded them of Christ, they were without any true knowledge or hope in Him.
-They were separated from the commonwealth of Israel, lacking in both the temporal and spiritual blessings.
-As a result, they had no promise to hold onto, leaving them without any grounds for hope in their lives.
+These individuals were devoid of any true knowledge or relationship with Christ, leading to their separation from the promised Messiah.
+Being without God and forsaken, they found themselves in a state of hopelessness, disconnected from the divine promises that offer true assurance and security.
+It is a remarkable expression of their condition - to be without God in their own world and to lack evidence of His favor or assurance of His love.

 ## Choicest Commentary Quotes:
 ### Henry Alford: